 Beeswax candles and glass candleholder.

+What do we create in times of global crisis?
 Lighting a candle as a ritual may offer comfort in chaos or remembrance during grief, but it may also set things on fire and burn them down.
 Reflecting on the fragility of the systemic foundations we rely upon, the piece provides an introspective listening space for witnessing what remains after a fire, inviting the audience to reflect on their personal experiences of collapse.

-2025, coursework, sound installation, microtonal composition, mixed media
+2025, sound installation, microtonal composition, mixed media

 Tools used: Max/MSP